-4.4.1 They may use part or all of the itinerary as in the Championship.

-4.4.2 They may choose to either use the officials appointed to the rally or appoint a separate panel of stewards, scrutineers and/or officials.

-4.4.3 The cars shall run as a group/class after the last cars entered in a Championship rally.

-4.4.4 The cars shall have their own classification and will not appear on any results of the Championship.
+- 4.4.1 They may use part or all of the itinerary as in the Championship. - 4.4.2 They may choose to either use the officials appointed to the rally or appoint a separate panel of stewards, scrutineers and/or officials. - 4.4.3 Except in MERC and APRC, national cars shall run as a group/class after the last cars entered in a Championship rally. - 4.4.4 Except in MERC and APRC, national cars shall have their own classification and will not appear on any results of the Championship.

-4.4.5 The cars shall never be shown in a joint entry list, classification (official or unofficial) and/or joint results of special stages during or after a Championship rally.
+4.4.5 Except in MERC and APRC, national cars shall never be shown in a joint entry list, classification (official or unofficial) and/or joint results of special stages during or after a Championship rally.
 Drivers entered in the national class shall always use a different entry form.